 - Fabric SDK

-- Twitter for iOS
+- Twitter for iOS / Android

-- Vine for iOS
+- Vine for iOS / Android

-- Vine for Android
+- Periscope for iOS / Android

 Vulnerabilities reported on other Twitter properties or applications are currently not eligible for monetary rewards (as they come into scope, they will be added to this section).
 However, they are still eligible for our Hall of Fame.